surosh-khaliqi/it-infrastructure-portfolio-lab/phase1-network/02-build-log.md

 On RTR-SITE2, the MAC and switch name were filtered before running the command — correct on the first attempt.

-**Lesson:** When two objects share a generic name, use a unique identifier before making a targeted change, and verify the result immediately rather than assuming success.
+**Lesson:** When several adapters share the same display name, identify the intended adapter by MAC address or switch attachment before changing VLAN mode, then verify the result.

 ### Issue 2 — Standard Linux network config file didn't exist on a minimal install